ErenalpK/2026worldcup_prediction/README.md

 - **t-statistic:** –1.082
 - **p-value (one-sided):** 0.847

-**Conclusion**
+**Conclusion:**
 The null hypothesis cannot be rejected.
-There is no statistically significant evidence that UEFA teams have outperformed CONMEBOL teams in total stage scores.
+With a test statistic of **t = –1.082** and a **one-sided p-value of 0.847**, there is no statistically significant evidence that UEFA teams have outperformed CONMEBOL teams in terms of total stage score.
-Although UEFA features some exceptionally strong teams, the overall performance is not significantly better than CONMEBOL’s historically consistent success.
+In fact, the negative t-value slightly favors CONMEBOL.
+This suggests that historically, UEFA teams have not demonstrated a clear superiority over CONMEBOL in cumulative World Cup performance.

 ---